If you’ve recently purchased a rental property with your self-directed IRA, then you probably have an important question on your mind:

 Self-Managing Your IRA Property

-When you choose to self-manage your IRA property, you gain greater control of your property.
+When you choose to self-manage your IRA property, you have full control, but also full responsibility.

 Rather than rely on a property manager to implement their own procedures regarding vetting renters, gathering rent, evicting tenants and more, you can directly handle these various facets of tenant management.

 Self-managing your property also means the potential to save money on the cost of a property manager by handling all administrative tasks yourself.

 However, you’ll need to make sure you stay in-step with important IRS rules regarding your interaction with your IRA property.

 Hiring a Property Manager for Your IRA Rental Property

 When you hire a property manager, you’re bringing in specialized experience to help ensure high-quality management of your property and tenant relations

 With a professional property manager, you also receive a built-in infrastructure for managing leases, rents, evictions and more.

 Although a property manager comes with a price, you can offload the time, energy and headaches it can take to manage your rental property yourself.